 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-What Is Surreal Photography?
+What is Surreal Portrait Photography?

 These two examples are very different.
 But they share the same characteristics.
 They aren’t something you’d see in everyday life.